270 Years of Excellence in educating girls

 Founded in 1746, Linden Hall is the oldest independent boarding and day school for girls in continuous operation in the United States.
 Linden Hall empowers girls to excel academically and to thrive and grow in bold ways.
-With a diverse student body from 32 foreign countries and 16 states, Linden Hall fosters curious and independent leaders who are prepared to contribute as compassionate global citizens.
+With a diverse student body representing 32 countries and 14 states, Linden Hall fosters curious and independent leaders who are prepared to contribute as compassionate global citizens.

 The solid foundation of a Linden Hall education nurtures its students for success in the next phase of their lives and readies them to become the leaders of their generation.
 They graduate well-prepared for their chosen colleges and for the lives and careers that await them.